Learning Visual Representations for Transfer Learning by Suppressing Texture: Conclusion

 \section{Conclusion}

-We propose to help a CNN focus on high level cues instead of relying on texture by augmenting the ImageNet dataset with images filtered with Anisotropic diffusion, in which texture information is suppressed.
-Empirical results suggest that using the proposed data augmentation for pretraining self-supervised models and for training supervised models gives improvements across eight diverse datasets.
-Noticeably, the 11.4\% improvement while testing the supervised model on Sketch ImageNet suggests that the network is indeed capturing more higher level representations as compared to the models trained on ImageNet alone.
+We propose to help a CNN focus on high-level cues instead of relying on texture by augmenting the ImageNet dataset with images filtered with Anisotropic diffusion, in which texture information is suppressed.
+Empirical results suggest that using the proposed data augmentation for pretraining self-supervised models and for training supervised models gives improvements across ten diverse datasets.
+Noticeably, the 11.4\% improvement while testing the supervised model on Sketch ImageNet suggests that the network is capturing more higher-level representations than the models trained on ImageNet alone.